guettli/programming-guidelines/README.md

 Higher-level languages have a better "zero to [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product)" speed.

+### Three time dimensions

+I think in software development there are three dimension of "time".

+Most developer immediatley think about "execution time": How fast is the code?
+How can I make the code even faster?

+But there are:

+Time for "From wish to wow": How long does it take to implement and deploy a feature, so that the customer is happy?

+Time for "From ? to Aha!": How fast can an other developer understand your code.

+I think in most cases the proprity is like this: First "From wish to wow", then "From ? to Aha!", then "execution time".

+Of course this depends on your context.
+If you developing on PostgreSQL-core, Python-core, Kubernetes-core or Linux-kernel then execution time is very important.

+But mere mortals do application development.

+Of course the application should have a good performance.

+But my hint is to optimize the performance of the application by using statistical profiling of the production system.
+But just looking at the code and guessing how to optimize performance won't help, if you have not measured the performance of the production system.

 ### Version Control: git

 For version control of software, I use git.
 I think all other tools (svn,